Nigerian police say eight Boko Haram suspects confess to Chibok abduction

 Abba Kyari, deputy commissioner of police, said 22 suspected members of the militant group were arrested in different locations in the neighboring northeastern states of Yobe and Borno.

-“Eight of them, including a commander, have confessed to be involved in the planning and kidnap of Chibok girls,” Kyari said.
+“Eight of them, including a commander, have confessed to being involved in the planning and kidnap of Chibok girls,” Kyari said.

 “It was an intelligence-led operation.
 We have been monitoring them for about six months to one year,” said Kyari, who led the team.

+The government and military have repeatedly said since late 2015 that the insurgency has been defeated.
+Despite that, authorities do not control all of the territory in Nigeria’s northeast, particularly around Lake Chad, and the militants frequently stage deadly, sophisticated attacks on the army and civilians.

+Nigerian police are frequently accused of prisoner abuse and malpractice, claims they deny.

-Many of the girls managed to escape in hours following their abduction or were released in the last few years, including 82 who were released in an exchange deal that included several imprisoned senior members of Boko Haram, but around 100 are still being held.
+Many of the Chibok girls managed to escape in the hours following their abduction or were released in the last few years, including 82 who were released in an exchange deal that included several imprisoned senior members of Boko Haram.
+But around 100 are still missing and their condition is unknown.

-Boko Haram was pushed out of most of the territory it held in three northeastern states in early 2015 by Nigerian troops, backed by soldiers from neighboring countries, but the group continues to carry out kidnappings, gun raids and bomb attacks.

-Writing by Alexis Akwagyiram; Editing by Robin Pomeroy
+Writing by Alexis Akwagyiram; Editing by Robin Pomeroy, Richard Balmforth